What is document automation & how does it work?

 - Account Payable

 - Government and Public Services

-Irrespective of the industry, document automation solutions aim to reduce the workload and administration and logistics activities of an organization.
-This helps to create and share documents that are highly accurate, consistent, and compliant, and are constantly required to make business workflows smooth and effective.
+Irrespective of the industry, document automation solutions aim to reduce an organization's workload and administration and logistics activities.
+This helps to make business process workflows smooth and effective.

 Document automation is required where productivity is of primary importance.
-When employees are free of ‘waiting times’ it enables them to be more productive.
-Any user with access permissions can create and, generate required documents since they are digitized and or used the stored ones from centralized databases to complete tasks quickly.
+When employees are free of ‘waiting times’, it enables them to be more productive.
+Any user with access permissions can create and generate required documents since they are digitized and or use the stored ones from centralized databases to complete tasks quickly.